Security Debt in Practice: Nuanced Insights from Practitioners: Research Findings

 \subsubsection{Identifying SDs During Testing}

-This theme explores how practitioners detect and track SDs during the testing phase.
+This theme explores how practitioners \cb{detect, report, and track} SDs during the \cb{SDLC}.
 This is useful for understanding when and how SDs are discovered, and what role manual checks and automated tools play in identifying unresolved security issues before release.